QilnnGuo/self2self_dropout_torch/README.md

 # Performance

-This is the recovered image of the unet based model on "F16" image from 25 noise level.
+This is the recovered image of the Unet based model on "F16" image from 25 noise level.

 ## Original Image